Tagging (stamp): United Kingdom

 Luminescent tagging has been added to postage stamps of the United Kingdom since the Wilding issues of 1959 in the shape of vertical bands.
-Stamps of the current Machin series have been printed with one or two such "phosphor bands",. those for second-class mail bear only one such band, those for first-class mail bear two.
-The positions of the bands may vary, stamps from booklets may have shortened, notched, or inset bands that do not extend onto neighbouring gutters to avoid the use of the latter instead of stamps for franking.
+Stamps of the current Machin series have been printed with one or two such "phosphor bands"; those for second-class mail bear only one such band, those for first-class mail bear two.
+The positions of the bands may vary: stamps from booklets may have shortened, notched, or inset bands that do not extend onto neighbouring gutters to avoid the use of the latter instead of stamps for franking.
 Due to the presence of optical brighteners in many printing papers, phosphorescent materials were chosen for stamp tagging in the UK.

 United States

 The US Post Office Department started experiments with fluorescent compounds in the early 1960s.
-An 8¢ air mail stamp issued in 1963 was the first stamp printed for trials with new cancelling machines.
+Raytech Industries, Inc. Stafford Springs, Conn. was behind the technical development An 8¢ air mail stamp issued in 1963 was the first stamp printed for trials with new cancelling machines.
 The 5¢ City Delivery issue of 1963 was the first commemorative issue produced with tagging.

 Precancelled stamps and service-inscribed stamps are not usually tagged because they need not be routed through the cancelling equipment.